 2 min read

 To help small businesses address financial challenges, the government launched the Pradhan Mantri Mudra Yojana on 8 April 2015.
 Mudra offers business loans tailored to three different stages of a business's growth, with repayment terms ranging from 1 to 5 years.
-Funding is made available according to the type of loan available and charged at the applicable Pradhan Mantri Mudra Yojana interest rate.
+Funding depends on the type of loan available and charged at the applicable Pradhan Mantri Mudra Yojana interest rate.

 Pradhan Mantri Mudra Yojana loan interest rates and limits